-The ideal vaccine against any disease will be highly immunogenic, prevent any autoimmune or hypersensitivity reactions from occurring, easy to administer, and have simple storage requirements.
+The ideal vaccine against any disease will be highly immunogenic, prevent any autoimmune or hypersensitivity reactions from occurring, be easy to administer, and have simple storage requirements.
 In addition to these properties, vaccines should also be safe for human and/or animal administration and should not itself result in the disease state.

-Traditionally, vaccines have consisted of entire pathogens that can elicit a strong immune response without causing the immunized individual to experience the disease.
+Traditionally, vaccines have consisted of entire pathogens that can elicit a robust immune response without causing the immunized individual to experience the disease.
 The three different types of whole-pathogen vaccines include inactivated live-attenuated and chimeric vaccines.

 Defining a subunit vaccine

-Despite these advantages, the antigens that comprise a subunit vaccine are very small and lack pathogen-associated molecular patterns (PAMPs) that are required for antigen recognition by the host immune system, thereby reducing the immunogenicity potential of this vaccine approach.
+Despite these advantages, the antigens that comprise a subunit vaccine are very small and lack pathogen-associated molecular patterns (PAMPs) required for antigen recognition by the host immune system, thereby reducing the immunogenicity potential of this vaccine approach.

 An additional weakness of subunit vaccines is due to the potential denaturation of antigens that can occur, which can subsequently cause the proteins to bind to different antibodies rather than the specific antigens that target the pathogen.

 Since the antigens alone in a subunit vaccine are insufficient to produce high immunogenicity, non-immunogenic materials known as adjuvants are typically incorporated into the vaccine formulation to improve the immune response and enhance the vaccine's efficacy.

 Since the 1930s, trace amounts of aluminum-containing adjuvants, otherwise referred to as alum, have been approved for their incorporation into subunit vaccines.
 As one of the most common metals found in nature, food, and water supplies, aluminum adjuvants are not readily absorbed by the body and are therefore regarded as safe when used in vaccines.